tuanminh201/tuanminh201/README.md

 ---

-Hey there! 👋 I'm a CS undergrad who’s into Software Development 💻 and AI 🤖.
+Hey there! 👋 I'm a CS student who’s into Software Development 💻 and AI 🤖.
 I enjoy building cool stuff, solving real-world problems with code, and exploring how intelligent systems can improve everyday life ✨.

 Currently getting hands-on experience through research and uni projects  — and planning to dive into a Master’s in Machine Learning soon 🎯.